mheap/nexmo-developer/_use_cases/en/asr-use-case-voice-bot.md

 # Voice Bot / Interactive Voice Assistant

-In this tutorial, you will create a simple bot answering an inbound phone call.
+In this tutorial, you will create a bot answering an inbound phone call.
 The bot will ask for your location and share your actual weather conditions in response.
 You will implement this using the [express](https://expressjs.com/) web application framework, [Weatherstack](https://weatherstack.com/) API and Vonage Automatic Speech Recognition (ASR) feature.

 ## Prerequisites